fuglaro/filet-cloud/README.md

 # ⛅ Filet Cloud
-A simple and powerful personal cloud storage solution with an elegant web interface.
+A simple and powerful personal cloud storage solution, with an elegant web interface.

-Simple to host yourself, and adhering to the [file-over-app](https://stephango.com/file-over-app) philosophy, letting you control your data privacy, and leaving you with full ownership over your own data.
-This has a simple and elegant design that provides a lean web interface to hosted storage via a local ssh connection.
+Simple to self host, and adhering to the [file-over-app](https://stephango.com/file-over-app) philosophy, this gives you complete data privacy and full ownership over your own data.
+Its simple design provides a lean and fast web interface which connects via Websocket proxied SSH to the host's storage.
 You provision the storage host however you like, giving you full freedom on storage capacity.

 ![demo video](filet-cloud-demo.gif)